jla749205-eng/sofast-global-drills-ios-ixnkbc/APP_STORE_SUBMISSION_GUIDE.md

 ### Marketing
 - Share on social media
-- Create a landing page
+- Create a landing page at https://tmsofast.com
 - Reach out to shooting communities
 - Submit to app review sites